Analogous-Structures-Labs/astruct-blog-examples/002-poetic-python-package-management/README.md

 pytest = "7.1.3"
 ```

-We have more information about our project than `requirements.txt` allows.
+Easy to read.
+Easy to modify.
+Difficult to mess up.
+We now have more information about our project than `requirements.txt` allows.
 We have a clear separation between our universal dependencies and our dev dependencies in one file.
 We can install them selectively using Poetry's [--with, --without, and --only](https://python-poetry.org/docs/cli/#install) command line options (new as of version 1.2.0):

 ```dockerfile 002-poetic-python-package-management/poetryapp/Dockerfile [54]
     poetry install --no-cache --no-interaction --without dev && \